Sal Salis

 Press Room

-Without a doubt, a highlight of staying at Sal Salis is the access it gives guests to the UNESCO World Heritage listed Ningaloo Reef.
+A true highlight of staying at Sal Salis is the access it gives guests to the UNESCO World Heritage listed Ningaloo Reef.
 From here, whale shark and humpback whale swims can be organised for an additional cost.
 The up-close encounters with these incredible creatures certainly put things into perspective.

 Fast Facts